reblevins/strata-cms-template/site/content/post/literally.md

 **We make the same choices when we approach the Bible.**

 In other other words, a literal reading of the Bible is an exegetical choice, it's not a given.

+### Interpretation isn't an option

+As I mentioned above, many people will tell you to just "read the text, don't interpret".
+This, however, is impossible.
+We are constantly interpreting everything we see, read and hear, every single day.

+Anyone who has ever been in a relationship can attest to this fact.
+How many arguments have been started when our loved one or spouse says something and we misinterpret it.
+And these are people who speak the same language as us, and, often share the same culture, even the same house!

+Now, think about the Bible and it's many layers of meaning.

+First of all, most of us are not reading the text in the original language, we are reading a translation, which is actually, you guessed it, an _interpretation_ which has already been done for us.

+Let's add a second layer, culture.
+It may seem obvious, but we are separated from the original writers and audience of the Bible by a great culture gap which further complicates our ability to understand the Bible's meaning.